amoe/yerburgh-tvja/notes.md

 We use Jest as the test runner.
 We install jest and add the `test:unit` target to package.json.

+Now I remember how disgusting the default Jest configuration is, but I also remember some severe pain happening the last time that I tried to change it, so for now I'll just reluctantly go with it.

+The `test` function has to return a Promise or undefined.
+This is cool because it indicates that Jest has strict error checking, perhaps.

 ## Errata from Dave

 No proofreading comments: they have pro proofreaders